Pvt. Paul Peter Pirnat

 After being transferred to his

-Island.
-On the island, he was inoculated
+ferry to Angel Island.
+On the island, they

 Later in the day, Peter's group of POWs was moved to a school yard in Mariveles.
 In the school yard, they found themselves sitting in a field between Japanese artillery and guns firing from Corregidor and Ft.
 Drum.
 Shells began landing among the POWs who had no place to hide.
 Some of the POWs were killed from incoming American shells.
 The American guns did succeed at knocking out three of the four Japanese guns.